brt4c3/name_kana_random_generator/README.md

 ```

 ##Further study
-This project might evolve to creating a full-size CSV file by providing the row size as an argument.
+I might end up upgrade this project as a full-size CSV file creator by providing the row size as an argument.